Omaro-IB/360camera-CV-project/README.md

 ## Usage
 1. Install all **Requirements**
 2. Clone this repository into a local folder
-3. Move app/photo-scheduler module from https://github.com/QuMuLab/plutus-cameras into `360-camera` directory
-4. Connect NVR to computer and ensure it is reachable via IP
+3. Connect NVR to computer and ensure it is reachable via IP
-5. Run `server.py`
+4. Run `server.py`
-6. Go to `http://127.0.0.1:5000/` and log in to the NVR
+5. Go to `http://127.0.0.1:5000/` and log in to the NVR
-7. Click `Take All Photos`, then `Detect All Chessboards`
+6. Click `Take All Photos`, then `Detect All Chessboards`
-8. Under `Calibration`, enter the corresponding image numbers for each side, ensuring they are consistent.
+7. Under `Calibration`, enter the corresponding image numbers for each side, ensuring they are consistent.
 You should have 4 images per side.
-9. Click `Calibrate!`
+8. Click `Calibrate!`
-10. After succesful calibration, some `.pickle` files will be created containing calibration data
+9. After succesful calibration, some `.pickle` files will be created containing calibration data
-11. Run `Mosaicing.py` and follow the prompts.
+10. Run `Mosaicing.py` and follow the prompts.
 This will use your captured images and newly created pickle files.
-12. Done!
+11. Done!

 ## Requirements
 - `cv2`